xmnboy/hello-cordova/README.md

 This sample webview app illustrates the use of some common core Cordova APIs and, where possible, the equivalent HTML5 APIs within a hybrid mobile HTML5 app.
-This app has been built and installed on Crosswalk for Android, Android, iOS and Windows 8 devices.
+This app has been built and installed on Android Crosswalk, Android, iOS and Windows 8 devices.
 It may run on other Cordova platforms, but has not been tested on those other platforms.